 Parkour has since exploded, with it now playing centre stage in movies, video games and other media.
 With this explosion, a blurring of the lines has occurred, with some feeling that the core values of Parkour are being lost.

 At Train Hard we believe that the core values of hard training and bettering oneself will give a person the ability to move with freedom.
-We honour the history of Parkour; a history that is based on human relationships and an individual’s achievement of their goals with community support.
+We value the history of Parkour; a history that is based on relationships and an individual’s achievement of their goals with community support.
 We believe that by understanding the history of Parkour a person can fulfil and surpass their goals in the same way that the Yamakasi did.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.